vora/react-native-starter-kit/README.md

 - `yarn bundle` and `yarn pods` commands: Ensures that the Cocoapods version never changes in Podfile.lock

 - ENV Support using `react-native-dotenv`.

   - Typescript support in `typings/env.d.ts`

+- Clean script to remove all cache from project.

 ## Setup for Your Project